apache/druid/docs/api-reference/automatic-compaction-api.md

   ~ under the License.
   -->

-This document describes status and configuration API endpoints for [automatic compaction](../data-management/automatic-compaction.md) in Apache Druid.
-Automatic compaction can be configured in the Druid web console or API.
+This topic describes status and configuration API endpoints for [automatic compaction](../data-management/automatic-compaction.md) in Apache Druid.
+You can configure automatic compaction in the Druid web console or API.

 In this topic, `http://ROUTER_IP:ROUTER_PORT` is a placeholder for your Router service address and port.
 Replace it with the information for your deployment.
 For example, use `http://localhost:8888` for quickstart deployments.